A priori bounds for 2-d generalised Parabolic Anderson Model: Strategy of the proof

-The final step in the local theory is integration.
-The precise Schauder estimate we use here is Lemma \ref{lemmaschauderestimate}, due to \cite[Lem.
-2.11]{Moinatandweber2020cpam}, which is a version of \cite[Prop.
-2]{OSSW18} that accounts for the blow ups near the boundary and can be seen as a variant of \cite[Thm 5.12, Prop.
-6.16]{Hai14}; see also the recent work \cite{BCZ23}.
 Since we consider initial conditions $u_0$ which are only in $L^\infty(\T^d)$, we need to deal with some blow up of higher regularity norms near $t=0$.
-The semi-norm $[U]_{\gamma,0,[a,b]}$ ads a weight at the initial time $t = a$ to account for such blow up, defined in \eqref{normofUblowup}, c.f. \cite[Def.
+The semi-norm $[U]_{\gamma,0,[a,b]}$ adds a weight at the initial time $t = a$ to account for such blow up, defined in \eqref{normofUblowup}, c.f. \cite[Def.
 6.2]{Hai14}.
-For $0 < T \leqslant t$, Lemma \ref{lemmaschauderestimate} gives
+For $0 < T \leqslant t$, Lemma \ref{lemmaschauderestimate}